About Piedmont Columbus Regional

-As the leading provider of health care in west Georgia, Columbus Regional Health serves the Columbus, Georgia area with a network of health and medical services.
+As the leading provider of health care in west Georgia, Piedmont Columbus Regional serves the Columbus, Georgia area with a network of health and medical services.

-Established in 1986 as a private, not-for-profit health services organization, Columbus Regional Health’s roots date back to 1836 when the local hospital was a small wooden building on the banks of the Chattahoochee River.
+Established in 1986 as a private, not-for-profit health services organization, Piedmont Columbus Regional’s roots date back to 1836 when the local hospital was a small wooden building on the banks of the Chattahoochee River.
 It has grown to become the region’s health care leader, offering compassionate care and an unwavering commitment to the residents of the region through its various facilities, programs and services.

 The system also includes a Family Medicine Residency Program, as well as an American Society of Health-System Pharmacists-accredited pharmacy residency program.
-The Family Medicine Residency Program at Midtown Medical Center became the first in Georgia in 1972 and is one of the first in the southeastern United States.
+The Family Medicine Residency Program at Piedmont Columbus Regional Midtown Campus became the first in Georgia in 1972 and is one of the first in the southeastern United States.

-Services at Midtown Medical Center include the region’s only advanced maternity services and neonatal intensive care unit (NICU); a Children’s Hospital, which includes a pediatric intensive care unit (PICU); a growing program of women’s services; a neuroscience center for spine and stroke care; emergency services, including a pediatric emergency department; and the region’s only trauma center.
+Services at Piedmont Columbus Regional Midtown Campus include the region’s only advanced maternity services and neonatal intensive care unit (NICU); a Children’s Hospital, which includes a pediatric intensive care unit (PICU); a growing program of women’s services; a neuroscience center for spine and stroke care; emergency services, including a pediatric emergency department; and the region’s only trauma center.